-I had a chance encounter with a yellow Indian wasp while riding that brought the fear of God into me.
+An encounter with a yellow Indian wasp inside my helmet while on drive therefore brought a strange fear of God into my views

-Though I am a fairly experienced in encounters with fearsome insects as I have my share of insect stings, bites and sprays during my childhood to adulthood, but their experience was nothing compared to this one.
+Though I remain fairly experienced in encounters with fearsome insects because I have my share of insect stings, bites and sprays during my childhood to adulthood, but their experience was nothing compared to the one I now faced.

-It happened when I was enjoying a solo ride on my bike on way to Dehradun from Delhi.
+It just happened when I was pressing a solo ride on my bike towards Dehradun from Delhi.

-I had just crossed busy suburbs of Meerut and was leading a snarled traffic thanks only to a bike, the sun was setting on a cold Feb day and people in their four wheelers were eager to head back home.
+I had just passed busy suburbs of Meerut and was already heading a snarled traffic thankfulness only to a bike ride in India, the sun was setting on a cold Feb day and people in four-wheelers were eager to head back home.

-An angry wasp near my eye a situation I wanted to avoid at all costs.
+An angry wasp just close to my eye a situation I wanted to avoid at all costs.

-I sighed a relief and shut the visor back immediately before the wasp could change his/her mind and decided to ride along.
+I sighed relief and shut the visor back immediately before the wasp could change his/her mind and chose to ride along.

 As I shifted gears towards Dehradun my belly brimmed with tizzy warm feeling over the scene of that wasp’s presence inside a very snugly fit a helmet and what on earth motivated it to come out before my eyes just as I was speeding.